fcivaner/docker-ssh-tunnel/README.md

 ### With docker-compose

-_IMPORTANT_: Newline characters in the SSH key variable must be represented as \n.
+_IMPORTANT_: Newline characters in the TUNNEL_SSH_KEY variable must be represented as \n.

 ```yaml
 version: "2.4"